FrothyRythm/project010/README.md

-# NovaProject - Automated Deployment Pipeline (Beginner Friendly)
+# NovaProject - Automated Deployment Pipeline

 This project is called **NovaProject**.
 It is a beginner-friendly DevOps setup that helps you **automatically build, test, and deploy** a web application using **GitHub, Docker, Jenkins, Terraform, and AWS EC2**.